toznyigit/reference/types.md

 ## Nothing type

-This type is like `void` in C. It has the size of 0 and used as marker.
+This type is like `void` in C. It has the size of 0 and used as a marker.

 - nothing

 ## Boolean type

-Can be either `true` or `false`.
+It can be either `true` or `false`.
 Internal representation is not required to be `true == 1`, `false == 0`.

 - bool